 Shelley is Biosphere Environmental Education's founder, president, and chief operations officer.
 Creating Biosphere was a 30 year dream in the making for her.
 As a biologist and educator, Shelley has always been passionate about nature and about sharing her love of nature with others.
 She has done this through her work as a university professor - especially through teaching and taking students on field courses around the world - as a photographer, giving audiovisual presentations on nature and the amazing places around the world that she has experienced first hand - and as an environmental storyteller.

 Shelley has PhD in biology (ecology and population genetics) from the University of Missouri (Columbia) and an MSC from the University of Toronto and has nearly 30 years of teaching experience, having taught undergraduate and graduate courses in university, but also through volunteer teaching she has done with kindergarten and primary school kids.
 She is passionate about sharing her love of nature with all ages and does presentations for clubs and organizations.
 Shelley speaks on a diverse arrays of topics including nature, photography, education, conservation, women's leadership, career and professional development, and more.
 To book a speaking engagement with Shelley, please click HERE.
-Shelley is also a certified career mentor and life coach.
+Shelley is also a certified career mentor and life coach and enjoys working with people of all ages to help them find their passion and the career that feeds it as well as realizing the dreams that we want to become a reality.

 Shelley connects with nature through travel, kayaking, hiking, gardening, and photography.
-She serves her community through volunteering with the Mississippi Madawaska Land Trust and with the Lanark Animal Welfare Society.
+She serves her community through volunteering with the Mississippi Madawaska Land Trust (including working as a science manager for their cutting-edge bioacoustics monitoring research).
+She also spent 3 years as a volunteer photographer the Lanark Animal Welfare Society, photographing cats for their adoption page and producing a fundraising calendar..